sjednac/sbt-ecr/README.md

     VERSION_TAG=myfeature sbt ecr:push

-## Cross account
+## Cross account publishing

-By default, When the login task is executed, authentication will target the **registry id** and **repository domain** of the AWS account belonging to the role used.
+By default, when the `login` task is executed, authentication will target the **registry id** and **repository domain** of the AWS account belonging to the role used.

 If you need cross account authentication, you can override registry domain and target any registry id.

 Example usage:

-    repositoryDomain in Ecr := "your ecr repository domain" registryIds in Ecr ++= Seq("your AWS account id")
+    repositoryDomain in Ecr := "myecr.example.com"
+    registryIds in Ecr ++= Seq("your AWS account id")

 ## Repository security policy configuration